Adaptive Chameleon or Stubborn Sloth: Revealing the Behavior of Large Language Models in Knowledge Conflicts: Related Work

 \section{Related Work}

-\paragraph{Parametric Memory in Language Models} After pre-training, language models have internalized a vast amount of knowledge into their parameters~\cite{roberts2020much,jiang2020can}, also known as parametric memory.
-Many past studies have explored the elicitation of parametric memory in language models, such as commonsense or factual knowledge probing~\cite{petroni2019language, lin-etal-2020-birds, zhang2021counterfactual, West2022Symbolic}.
-And such parametric memory could help solve downstream tasks~\cite{wang2021can, yu2022generate, sun2023recitationaugmented}.
-However, previous work has discovered that language models only memorize a small portion of the knowledge they have been exposed to during pre-training~\cite{carlini2021extracting, carlini2022quantifying} due to model's limited memorization abilities.
-In addition, the parametric memory may become outdated~\cite{lazaridou2021mind, de2021editing}.
-Such incorrect and outdated parametric memory may show as hallucinations \cite{elazar2021measuring, shuster2021retrieval, ji2023survey}.
-Although some methods are proposed to edit knowledge in the language models directly~\cite{Dai2022KnolwedgeNeurons, Meng2022ROME, Meng2023MEMIT}, they typically require additional modifications to the model's weights without evaluating other consequences and are limited to factual knowledge.
+\paragraph{Parametric Memory in Language Models} After pre-training, language models have internalized a vast amount of knowledge into their parameters~\citep{roberts2020much,jiang2020can}, also known as parametric memory.
+Many past studies have explored the elicitation of parametric memory in language models, such as commonsense or factual knowledge probing~\citep{petroni2019language, lin-etal-2020-birds, zhang2021counterfactual, West2022Symbolic,chen-etal-2023-say,wang2023can}.
+Such parametric memory could help solve downstream tasks~\citep{wang2021can, yu2022generate, sun2023recitationaugmented}.
+However, previous work has discovered that language models only memorize a small portion of the knowledge they have been exposed to during pre-training~\citep{carlini2021extracting, carlini2022quantifying} due to model's limited memorization abilities.
+In addition, the parametric memory may become outdated~\citep{lazaridou2021mind, de2021editing}.
+Such incorrect and outdated parametric memory may show as hallucinations \citep{elazar2021measuring, shuster2021retrieval, ji2023survey}.
+Although some methods are proposed to edit knowledge in language models~\citep{Dai2022KnolwedgeNeurons, Meng2022ROME, Meng2023MEMIT}, they typically require additional modifications on model weights without evaluating the consequences on models' other aspects such as performances and are limited to factual knowledge.